 Eventually every company has to turn a profit and start making money.
 You need to have a plan to get cash flow positive.

-E. Don’t be so obsessed with crazy ways of keeping control of your company.
+E. You shouldn't be so obsessed with crazy ways of keeping control of your company.

 If anything, trying to keep control of your company through voting rights will make it harder, not easier to raise money.
 Remember that because it’s unbelievably difficult to raise money.